 Functional Integration.
-Fully integrated MTP memory, USB termination resistors, clock generation, AVCC filtering, Power-On-Reset and LDO regulator.
+Fully integrated MTP memory, clock generation, AVCC filtering, Power-On-Reset and LDO regulator.

 Configurable CBUS I/O Pin Options.
 The fully integrated MTP memory allows configuration of the Control Bus (CBUS) functionality and drive strength selection.
 There is 1 configurable CBUS I/O pin.
-These configurable options are defined in section 3.3
+The configurable options are defined in Section 3.3.

 The CBUS line can be configured with any one of these output options by setting bits in the internal MTP memory.
-The device is shipped with the most commonly used pin definitions pre-programmed - see Section 9 for details.
+The device is supplied with the most commonly used pin definitions pre-programmed - see Section $\underline{9}$ for details.

 Asynchronous Bit Bang Mode with RD# and WR# Strobes.
-The FT221X supports FTDI's previous chip generation bit-bang mode.
-In bit-bang mode, the eight data lines can be switched from the regular interface mode to an 8-bit general purpose I/O port.
+The FT220X supports FTDI's previous chip generation bit-bang mode.
+In bit-bang mode, the 4 MIOSI data lines can be switched from the regular interface mode to a 4-bit general purpose I/O port.
 Data packets can be sent to the device and they will be sequentially sent to the interface at a rate controlled by an internal timer (equivalent to the baud rate pre-scalar).

 Synchronous Bit Bang Mode.
-The FT221X supports synchronous bit bang mode.
+The FT220X supports synchronous bit bang mode.
 This mode differs from asynchronous bit bang mode in that the interface pins are only read when the device is written to.
 This makes it easier for the controlling program to measure the response to an output stimulus as the data returned is synchronous to the output data.
-An application note, AN232R-01, available from FTDI website (www.ftdichip.com) describes this feature.
+Application note AN232R-01 describes this feature.

 Source Power and Power Consumption.
-The FT221X is capable of operating at a voltage supply between +3.3V and +5.25V with a nominal operational mode current of 8mA and a nominal USB suspend mode current of 125 $\mu$ A. This allows greater margin for peripheral designs to meet the USB suspend mode current limit of 2.5mA.
-An integrated level converter within the device allows the FT221X to interface to logic running at +1.8V to +3.3V (5V tolerant).
+The FT220X is capable of operating at a voltage supply between +3.3V and +5.25V with a nominal operational mode current of 8mA and a nominal USB suspend mode current of 125μ A. This allows greater margin for peripheral designs to meet the USB suspend mode current limit of 2.5mA.
+An integrated level converter within the FT1248 interface allows the FT220X to interface to logic running at +1.8V, 2.5V, +3.3V or +5V.
+(Note: External pull-ups are recommended for 10 < 3V3).